merenlab/merenlab.org/software/anvio/help/main/programs/anvi-setup-kegg-kofams/index.md

 ## Usage

 <span class="artifact-n">[anvi-setup-kegg-kofams](/software/anvio/help/main/programs/anvi-setup-kegg-kofams)</span> downloads and organizes data from KEGG for use by other programs, namely <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> and <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/main/programs/anvi-estimate-metabolism)</span>.
 It downloads HMM profiles from the KOfams database as well as metabolism information such as that stored in the [KEGG MODULES resource](https://www.genome.jp/kegg/module.html).
-The program generates a directory with this data (<span class="artifact-n">[kegg-db](/software/anvio/help/main/artifacts/kegg-db)</span>), which by default is located at `anvio/anvio/data/misc/KEGG/`.
+The KOfam profiles are prepared for later use by the HMMER software, and the metabolism information is put into a <span class="artifact-n">[modules-db](/software/anvio/help/main/artifacts/modules-db)</span>.
+The program generates a directory with these files (<span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span>), which by default is located at `anvio/anvio/data/misc/KEGG/`.

 ### Set up KEGG data